filecoin-project/service-classes/service-classes/warm.md

 "(TBD) Durability" | ["(TBD) Sector Health Rate"](../service-level-indicators/sector-health-rate.md) | 99% per day

 At least as of 202411, we're targeting a retrieval success rate of 90, which seems low when compared to the "availability" guarantees that other cloud providers make.
 This is for a few reasons:
-1. Retrievability in this decentralized Filecoin context is quite different from availability from a web2 context.
-Retrievability is being measured from a untrusted set of peers.  web2 availability is being measured from the server side, and thus has less uncontrollable variables.
+1. Retrievability in this decentralized Filecoin context is quite different from availability in a web2 context.
+Retrievability is being measured from a untrusted set of clents.  web2 availability is being measured from the server side, and thus has less uncontrollable variables.
 2. The [Spark Retrieval Success Rate docs](../service-level-indicators/spark-retrieval-success-rate.md) do a good job enumerating the various ways that results can be poisoned by malicious actors.
-This lower-than-99+% target is to account for this possibility.
+This lower-than-99+% target is to account for these possibilities.
 3. This level of Spark RSR is already significantly higher than the level of retrievability that most SPs were offering in early 2024.
-Basically, this SLO is moving SPs in a new direction, and it can be adjusted once a better threshold is determined.
+This SLO is moving SPs in a new direction, and it can be adjusted once a better threshold is determined.

-This sector health rate of 99% doesn't match the "durability" targets with many 9's that web2 providers have because:
+This "(TBD) sector health rat"e of 99% doesn't match the "durability" targets with many 9's that web2 providers have because:
 1. They are different metrics.  web2 providers are looking at the durability of each byte written to their service which benefits from their infrastructure setup and erasure encoding.
-2. Often the cases where a Storage Provider misses a PoSt, they meet it in future providing windows.
-This means the data wasn't lost, but rather that a sector was not-proven to the network within its providing deadline.
+2. Often in the cases where a Storage Provider misses a PoSt, they meet it in future prooving windows.
+This means the data wasn't lost, but rather that a sector was not-proven to the network within its prooving deadline.